AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 Let us concentrate on the Roles index page.

-> The table layout is from https://www.hyperui.dev/components/application/tables
+> The table layout is based on one from https://www.hyperui.dev/components/application/tables

 Replace the text `Roles Administration` that is not in the header, with the following: